Gem3Genomics/Genomics_Workflow.github.io/README.md

 This module was made possible by the NSF Idaho EPSCoR Program and by the National Science Foundation under award number OIA-1757324.
 Special thanks to the [Smithsonian-Mason School of Conservation](https://smconservation.gmu.edu) and its instructors for this teaching this material.

 ## Contact
-For questions regarding this repository, please contact Morgan Calahan at morgancalahan@boisestate.edu.
+For questions, please contact Morgan Calahan at morgancalahan@boisestate.edu.

 ## Licensing